Path length: 4.6 miles

 This summary looks at a late night twister that moved through parts of Polk County, TN during the November 29-30, 2016 outbreak.
 It traveled 4.6 miles from just south of Ocoee to just south of Benton in Polk County.
 The estimated max wind speeds was 140 mph (EF-3).

-Near Ocoee, the tornado hit a cell phone tower.
-It heavily damaged a post office and some manufactured homes.
+Several large trees were snapped near the start of the path.
+It quickly strengthened and a cell phone tower collapsed near Ocoee.
+It strengthened further and heavily damaged a post office and some manufactured homes.
 In one of those homes, firefighter Mark Faulk and his wife Saundra were killed.
-Here is an article from WRCBtv.
+Here is an article from WRCBTV.
 The daughter of the couple shares her story about her parents.

 Damage Photo via NWS Morristown